oxyplot/oxyplot/README.md

 #### NuGet packages

-The latest pre-release packages are pushed by AppVeyor CI to [myget.org](https://www.myget.org/) To install these packages, set the myget.org package source `https://www.myget.org/F/oxyplot` and remember the "-pre" flag.
+The latest pre-release packages are pushed by AppVeyor CI to [myget.org](https://www.myget.org/).
+To install these packages, set the myget.org package source `https://www.myget.org/F/oxyplot` and remember the "-pre" flag.

 The stable release packages will be pushed to [nuget.org](https://www.nuget.org/packages?q=oxyplot).
-Note that we have currently have a lot of old (v2015.\*) and pre-release packages on this feed, this will be cleaned up as soon as we release [v1.0](https://github.com/oxyplot/oxyplot/milestones/v1.0).
+Note that we have  have a lot of old (v2015.\*) and pre-release packages on this feed, and sometimes these show up even if they are unlisted.

 | Package                 | Targets                            | Dependencies |
 |-------------------------|------------------------------------|--------------|